 PROJECTS

-West Virginia Behavioral Health Workforce and Health Equity Training Center
+West Virginia Behavioral Health Training Center

 The Training Center (TTC) aims to support, develop, and expand the behavioral health workforce in West Virginia by increasing access to high-quality, evidence-based trainings at no cost to attendees.